-© 2013 Synopsys, Inc. All rights reserved.
-This software and documentation contain confidential and proprietary information that is the property of Synopsys, Inc. The software and documentation are furnished under a license agreement and may be used or copied only in accordance with the term© 2013 Synopsys, Inc.© 2013 Synopsys, Inc.s of the license agreement.
+© 2015 Synopsys, Inc. All rights reserved.
+This software and documentation contain confidential and proprietary information that is the property of Synopsys, Inc. The software and documentation are furnished under a license agreement and may be used or copied only in accordance with the terms of the license agreement.
 No part of the software and documentation may be reproduced, transmitted, or translated, in any form or by any means, electronic, mechanical, manual, optical, or otherwise, without prior written permission of Synopsys, Inc., or as expressly provided by the license agreement.